Just when we thought we would not see the Duchess until the birth of Baby Cambridge #3, we got an Easter treat!

 The Duchess of Cambridge today met with Judy Murray, Tim Henman, and representatives from British Tennis, Wimbledon, and Coach Core to discuss children's tennis initiatives in the UK and access to the sport at the grassroots level.

-Kate wore her cream GOAT 'Redgrave' coat for today’s discussion at Kensington Palace.
+Kate wore her nude GOAT 'Redgrave' coat for today’s discussion at Kensington Palace.

 She debuted it during her first pregnancy in 2013 for an engagement with Prince William at Child Bereavement UK, and repeated the look last November at the Hornsey Road Children's Centre.